DanMolenhouse/Distributed-Systems-Lab-3-Docker-Heroku/readme.md

 - right click on it to bring up its Properties, where you can see its directory path (or choose Reveal in Finder on a Mac).
 - you should see the war file in the Project tab under out -> artifacts -> InterestingPicture_war, named InterestingPicture_war.war
-- copy the war file to your docker directory, but re-name it ROOT.war
+- copy the war file to your docker directory, but re-name it __ROOT.war__

-2. Creating a custom docker container using Dockerfile
+2. Creating a custom Docker container using Dockerfile
 - in the docker directory, copy the file named "Dockerfile" (note: capitalized) from github.
 Save it to your docker directory.
 This file contains Docker commands to create a docker container with openjdk12 and Tomcat.
 It then removes the default web app and copies your war file to the tomcat/webapps directory.
-Directions:

 - save this file – but if you’re using Windows, do these two things:
 -- make sure the file uses UNIX/Linux line endings.
 In Notepad++, use Edit > EOL Conversion > UNIX Format.